Push-button telephone: Touch-tone

-The international standard for telephone signaling utilizes dual-tone multi-frequency (DTMF) signaling, more commonly known as touch-tone dialing.
-It replaced the older and slower pulse dial system.
+The international standard for digit signaling by telephones specifies dual-tone multi-frequency (DTMF) signaling, more commonly known as touch-tone dialing.
+It replaced older and slower pulse dial systems.
 The push-button format is also used for all cell phones, but with out-of-band signaling of the dialed number.

-The touch-tone system uses audible tones for each of the digits zero through nine.
-Later this was expanded by two keys labeled with an asterisk (*) and the pound or hash sign (#) to represent the 11th and 12th DTMF signals.
+The touch-tone system uses audible dual tones for each of the digits.
+Later this was expanded by two keys labeled with a star (*) and a symbol called the square, similar to the pound or hash sign (#), to represent the 11th and 12th DTMF signals.
 These signals accommodate various additional services and customer-controlled calling features.

-The DTMF standard assigns specific frequencies to each column and row of push-buttons in the telephone keypad; the columns in the push-button pad have higher-frequency tones, and rows have lower-frequency tones in the audible range.
-When a button is pressed the dial generates a combination signal of the two frequencies for the selected row and column, a dual-tone signal, which is transmitted over the phone line to the telephone exchange.
+The DTMF standard assigns specific frequencies to each column and row of push-buttons of the telephone keypad; the columns in the push-button pad use a set of higher-frequency tones than the rows, both in the audible range.
+When a button is pressed, the dial generates a combination signal of the two frequencies from the high and low groups, respectively, producing a dual-tone signal, which is transmitted over the telephone line to the central office.

-When announced, the DTMF technology was not immediately available on all switching systems.
+When introduced, the DTMF technology was not immediately available on all switching systems.
 The circuits of subscribers requesting the feature often had to be moved from older switches that supported only pulse dialing to a newer crossbar, or later an electronic switching system, requiring the assignment of a new telephone number which was billed at a higher monthly rate.
 Community dial office subscribers would often find the service initially unavailable as these villages were served by a single unattended exchange, often step by step, with service from a foreign exchange impractically expensive.
 Rural party line service was typically based on mechanical switching equipment which could not be upgraded.

 While a tone-to-pulse converter could be deployed to any existing mechanical office line using 1970s technology, its speed would be limited to pulse dialing rates.United States Patent 3959598: Identification forwarding circuit for use with tone-to-pulse converters, filed April 15, 1974.

 The new central office switches were backward-compatible with rotary dialing.